Skip to main content

 Trade-association HQs along K Street, M Street, and Connecticut Ave NW

 AHIP, BIO, Aerospace Industries Association, and the rest of the K Street corridor.
-We pre-stage scenic and run the room without taking over the building, board meetings, member receptions, and association-press moments inside the HQ footprint.
+We pre-stage scenic and run the room without taking over the building: board meetings, member receptions, and association-press moments inside the HQ footprint.

-Event types we produce in DC.
+This is what we produce in DC.

-- Association annual meetings.
+• Association annual meetings.
 AHIP-, BIO-, Aerospace-Industries-Association-grade trade summits at the Convention Center and the Marriott Marquis, multi-day show flow, member-press livestream, embargo-aware regulatory news handoff, and a run sheet your GR lead can sign off on.

-- Policy summits & public-affairs events.
+• Policy summits & public-affairs events.
 Politico-, Axios-, and trade-press-grade policy summits at the Willard or the Mayflower, broadcast-ready feeds for C-SPAN and trade outlets, badging-and-bag protocols at Capitol-adjacent venues, and a press-cycle handoff timed to the regulatory comment window.

-- Federal-contractor leadership offsites.
+• Federal-contractor leadership offsites.
 Defense, aerospace, and federal-systems-integrator leadership offsites with cleared-space awareness.
 Capitol-adjacent venue protocols, attendee-clearance handling, and a control-room posture that respects the program-security boundary.
 Closed-press by default.

-- Donor galas & cultural-partnership events.
+• Donor galas & cultural-partnership events.
 Kennedy Center, Smithsonian, and historic-hotel galas for political-adjacent foundations and trade-association PACs, curator-cleared rigging plots, donor-tier seating geometry, and a discreet broadcast capture for the year-end report cut.